Wondering how fast does a Bullet travel? The maximum velocity of an average bullet is 760 Mps (metre per second).

 Bullet maximum range depends on type of gun a variety of other factors including muzzle velocity, ballistic coefficient, and air temperature, amount of gunpowder, angle shot and projectilee form factor.
 A bullet shot from gun eventually lose momentum due to the air resistance drag factor.
 Below are the maximum bullet range of some ammunition given in yards:

 |44 Magnum Revolver||2500|

 How fast does a Sniper Bullet travel?

-Sniper rifles generally project bullets at the same velocities employed by general-purpose firearms.
-However, they often use projectiles that are very aerodynamic, with particularly high ballistic coefficients.
+Sniper rifle generally projects bullets at the same velocities employed by general-purpose firearms.
+However, the projectiles used in the sniper bullets are very aerodynamic and have high ballistic coefficients.
 The muzzle flash often gives the sniper’s position away.
-There are devices that will suppress the muzzle flash and/or the sound, but they often limit a sniper rifle’s performance.
+There are devices that will suppress the muzzle flash and/or the sound, but they also limit a sniper rifle’s performance as trade-off.

 A good sniper will probably be relocating, but that depends on his mission.
-In most scenarios the sniper is actually not that far away from you- 600-800 meters in most cases (1km plus shots are the exceptions, not the general rule) If you’ve decided that you can catch him without much risk to your force it is highly likely that you can catch him if you move fast.
-Unless the sniper has a motorbike or a vehicle on standby it is possible to catch him if you move fast, and have good troops.
+In most scenarios the sniper is actually not that far away from 600-800 meters in most cases (1km plus shots are the exceptions, not the general rule).